earlfogel/UltraRogue/README.md

 effective.

 In hard games, there are fewer blessed items, artifacts are more dangerous, and armor is less effective.
-You are more vulnerable to magical attacks and your ability to do magic is reduced.
+You are also more vulnerable to magical attacks and your ability to do magic is reduced.
 You can't start a hard game with plate, mithril or crystalline armor, but you may find some later.